 - Erectile dysfunction (ED).
 Increased estrogen levels can affect the balance of hormones that are needed to help get an erection and stay erect.
 This is especially true if you also experience low testosterone.

 - Slowed growth.
 Too much estrogen can result in short stature or delayed puberty in boys.

 - Epiphyseal closure.
 This can happen in adolescents with high estrogen, causing boys to have short stature.

-Other possible symptoms of low estrogen that may happen along with other hormone imbalances include:
+Other possible symptoms of high estrogen that may happen along with other hormone imbalances include:

 - reduced sex drive